Azure/azure-docs-json-samples/deployment-script/readme.txt

-Used by the custom script article.
+Used by the deployment script article - https://docs.microsoft.com/azure/azure-resource-manager/deployment-script-in-template